 WHAT DISTINGUISHES YOU FROM OTHER PRACTITIONERS?
 We’re nimble.
 We have talented staff members that can work on larger scale second home projects, or on smaller remodels of existing buildings.
 Our award-winning staff is internationally trained and multi-generational.

 WHAT IS YOUR MOST NOTABLE RECENT PROJECT?
 Beach Road Restaurant on Martha’s Vineyard.
 We designed State Road Restaurant, one of President Obama’s favorites, so when the restauranteers wanted a companion restaurant, they reached out to our team to remodel the existing building, and to maximize its waterfront location.

 WHAT IS THE MORE SIGNIFICANT CHANGE YOU’VE SEEN IN CLIENTS’ REQUESTS OVER THE PAST TWO YEARS?
-First and second floor master suites, where the one typically initially serves as a guest room, and provides options for a variety of future scenarios.
-Walk-in pantries, in conjunction with open kitchens, that allow for everyday necessities to stored away out of sight.
+First and second-floor master suites, where the one typically initially serves as a guest room, and provides options for a variety of future scenarios.
+Walk-in pantries, in conjunction with open kitchens, that allow for everyday necessities to be stored away out of sight.